 The end of an era?
 A notable distinction trashed?
 A profound theology undermined?
 Well, no actually.
 At the time there was great debate as to how this could have happened and when.
 Some said it might have been workmen playing a prank; no-one would ever know.

 Fast forward now to 2015 and the first service in the New Year, when another new Rector came into Church on the Sunday morning to prepare for divine worship.
 As he stood in the Sanctuary he crunched some glass uder his foot.
 On looking up he discovered that the Nativity window was stoved in by a large terracotta plant pot full of soil.
 The pieces of glass were gathered up and stored safely until a local specialist stained glass window restorer came to begin the restoration.
 Fortunately, high quality photos had previously been obtained of the windows, including this one, so it would be possible to reconstruct it and make a replica guided by the colour pigment and design of the fragments.
 During this process the Restorer (Ildanach of Mallow) called the Rector and invited him over to the studio to see the proposed reconstruction.
 There were all the saved fragments, laid out on the table with the diffused light shining strongly through the glass pieces.
 It was then that a fascinating discovery was made; on the surface of the original stained glass there were many tiny pit-marks caused by acid in the air eating at the surface of the glass.
 These were hardly noticable where the darker pigments of the glass were.
 But, on the pale almost white flesh-tones on the baby Jesus' lower face, these pit-marks stood at really well.
 So, from a small distance it looked as though the chin was more grey than the rest of the skin.
 Then the penny dropped!
-Could it have been the case that a workmen had spotted this stippling effect of the erosion on the surface of the glass where the baby Jesus' chin was, and, perhaps thinking that this had been an intention of the creator of the stained glass image, decided to assist by further enhancing the beardedness of the baby?
-Or was it really just a prank!

 So why not come to visit our gorgeous church, so full of beautiful colour and sacred art, and see for yourself the fabulous restoration of this damaged window (it is almost impossible to tell that the restoration is not the original).
 Come yourself and see the window that once contained an image of the Baby Jesus with a beard and moustache.
 It doesn't really matter if it was a hoax or if it was a well-intentioned piece of instinctive theology.
 What matters is that it cauces us to stop and think and it points us towards one of the key elements of Christian Theology, that Jesus, the Christ, is the Incarnation of God, the Emmanuel (God With Us), and is both human and divine (equally, unmingled, and mutual) and doesn't just represent but is the presence of eternity, undying and immortal.